Mechasparrow/obsidian-git-notes/CPA + CFE requirements/CFE exemptions.md

 As a new Certified Fraud Examiner (CFE) you are exempt from reporting CPE from the day you become certified through your next anniversary month.
 You can find your anniversary month by visiting [ACFE.com/myCPE](https://www.acfe.com/cfe-credential/continuing-professional-education-cpe-requirements/~/link.aspx?_id=9A14CFACCA7D44FD815D8DFBCE05CA0C&_z=z) or by contacting the ACFE at [MemberServices@ACFE.com](mailto:memberservices@acfe.com?subject=CPE%20Compliance%20Question).

 _Each new CFE will have a different exemption time frame based on their certification date and anniversary date._

+As a new Certified Fraud Examiner (CFE) you are exempt from reporting CPE from the day you become certified through your next anniversary month.
+You can find your anniversary month by visiting [ACFE.com/myCPE](https://www.acfe.com/cfe-credential/continuing-professional-education-cpe-requirements/~/link.aspx?_id=9A14CFACCA7D44FD815D8DFBCE05CA0C&_z=z) or by contacting the ACFE at [MemberServices@ACFE.com](mailto:memberservices@acfe.com?subject=CPE%20Compliance%20Question).

+_Each new CFE will have a different exemption time frame based on their certification date and anniversary date._